Optimal estimation for regression discontinuity design with binary outcomes: Comparison with Gaussian-motivated estimators

-\subsection{Numerical Comparisons}
+\subsection{Numerical comparisons}

-While the efficiency gain from our estimator relative to the Gaussian estimator can be small in large samples, their behaviors are quite different in finite samples.
-We demonstrate the finite-sample comparisons of our estimator with the Gaussian estimator in numerical analyses.
-Figures \ref{fig:compare_gauss_50} and \ref{fig:compare_gauss_500} plot weights $w_1,\ldots,w_n$ for samples of observations whose values of the running variable are equally spaced between $0$ and $1$.
-Figure \ref{fig:compare_gauss_50} plots the weights of our estimator (\textit{rdbinary}) and the Gaussian estimator (\textit{gauss}) for the sample size of $50$ and four values of the Lipschitz constant.
-Figure \ref{fig:compare_gauss_500} shows the plots for the sample size of $500$.
-The weights of the Gaussian estimator are computed under the assumption that the variance is homoskedastic and $1/4$ for the whole units as in Section \ref{sec:compare_gauss}.
-For the small sample size of $50$, our estimator exhibits moderate size of shrinkage whereas the Gaussian estimator has no shrinkage.
-For $C > 0$, the weights of the Gaussian estimator are of a triangular shape, while the weights of our estimator have mild non-linearity.
+Although the efficiency gain from our estimator relative to the Gaussian estimator can be small in large samples, their behaviors are quite different in finite samples.
+We demonstrate the finite-sample comparisons of our estimator with the Gaussian estimator through numerical analyses.
+Figures \ref{fig:compare_gauss_50} and \ref{fig:compare_gauss_500} plot the weights $w_1,\ldots,w_n$ for samples of observations whose running-variable values are equally spaced between $0$ and $1$.
+Figure \ref{fig:compare_gauss_50} plots the weights of our estimator (\textit{rdbinary}) and the Gaussian estimator (\textit{gauss}) for a sample size of $50$ and four Lipschitz constant values.
+Figure \ref{fig:compare_gauss_500} shows the corresponding plots for a sample size of $500$.
+The weights of the Gaussian estimator are computed under the assumption that the variance is homoskedastic and $1/4$ for all units, as in Section \ref{sec:compare_gauss}.
+For a small sample size of $50$, our estimator exhibits moderate size of shrinkage, whereas the Gaussian estimator exhibits no shrinkage.
+For $C > 0$, the weights of the Gaussian estimator are triangular, while our estimator's weights display mild nonlinearity.
 Also, the Gaussian weights have thicker tails than ours.
-These differences in shape arise from the fact that the Gaussian estimator is constructed under homoskedasticity and maximum possible variance of $1/4$, while ours optimizes the weights under potential heteroskedasticity.
+These differences in shape arise because the Gaussian estimator is constructed under homoskedasticity and the maximum possible variance of $1/4$, whereas our estimator optimizes the weights under potential heteroskedasticity.

-On the other hand, the two estimators appear almost equivalent for a large enough sample size of $500$.
-The shape of our estimator remains sharper than the Gaussian estimator for $C = 1$, but the differences between the two weights are negligible compared to the case with the small sample size of $50$.
+By contrast, the two estimators appear almost equivalent for a sufficiently large sample size of $500$.
+The shape of our estimator's weights is still sharper than that of the Gaussian weights for $C = 1$; however, the differences between the two weights are negligible compared to the case with a small sample size of $50$.